-Article 35 Declaration

-Officers have worked with the applicant in a positive and pro-active manner to seek solutions to issues arising in relation to dealing with the planning application.
+Article 35 Declaration - Officers have worked with the applicant in a positive and pro-active manner to seek solutions to issues arising in relation to dealing with the planning application.
 This has included on going discussions about the form and design of the developments and pre application advice about the information required to be submitted to support the application.
-There have also been ongoing discussions about the development to secure an appropriate mix and size of unit types to align with emerging co-living policy and MCC Housing policy, responses to consultee comments and the scope and heads of terms of the S106 agreement which would support the determination of this application.
+There have also been ongoing discussions about the development to secure an appropriate mix and size of unit types to align with emerging co-living policy and MCC Housing policy, responses to consultee comments, details of public realm in relation to the waterside frontages, and the scope and heads of terms of the S106 agreement which would support the determination of this application.